ayoubkhobalatte/DotToArrow/README.md

 <h3>Customize Behavior</h3>

 You can choose whether the plugin adds semicolons for you when it detects a function call.
 This is default behavior.
-However, if you would like to switch this off, Please open HelloPHP.sublime-settings and switch
+However, if you would like to switch this off, Please open HelloPHP.sublime-settings and change

 	{
 	   "add_semi_colon": true